To The Members of MBL Infrastructure Limited

 Key Audit Matters

-Key audit matters are those matters that, in our professional judgment, were of the most significance in our audit of the standalone financial statements of the current period.
-These matters were addressed in the context of our audit of the standalone financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+Key audit matters are those matters that, in our professional judgment, were of the most significance in our audit of the standalone financial statements for the year ended March 31, 2025 These matters were addressed in the context of our audit of the standalone financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
 We have determined the matters described below to be the key audit matters to be communicated in our report.

 Description of Key Audit Matters